DevExpress-Examples/blazor-use-devextreme-circular-gauge/README.md

 <!-- default badges end -->
 # Blazor - How to use DevExtreme maps in a Blazor application

-This project demonstrates how to incorporate a DevExtreme Map widget in a Blazor application
+This project demonstrates how to incorporate a DevExtreme Map widget in a Blazor application.

 ## Files to Look At